ASAD1575/pdf_converter_app/README.md

-Serverless PDF Converter with FastAPI and Jenkins CI/CD This repository contains the infrastructure and application code for a serverless PDF converter, built with FastAPI and deployed on AWS.
+Serverless PDF Converter with FastAPI and Jenkins CI/CD:

+This repository contains the infrastructure and application code for a serverless PDF converter, built with FastAPI and deployed on AWS.
 The project utilizes a modular Terraform structure for infrastructure management and a Jenkins pipeline for continuous integration and continuous deployment (CI/CD).

-🚀 Project Overview
+🚀 Project Overview:

 The core functionality is a FastAPI application that converts documents (e.g., DOCX, XLSX) into PDFs.
 This application runs on AWS Lambda.
 To handle the document conversion, a custom AWS Lambda Layer is created that includes a full installation of LibreOffice.
 The entire CI/CD process is automated using a Jenkins pipeline.

 Key Components:

 FastAPI Application (pdf_converter_FastAPI_app): The main application logic for document conversion.

 Modular Terraform: Infrastructure as Code (IaC) is managed using a modular approach to logically separate different AWS resources.